 Ensure that everyone understands the challenge.

-Establish success criteria with your students, for example, - attention to detail - mini book is accurately constructed - design accurately demonstrates 3 chosen principles of design - paper is in good condition
+Establish success criteria with your students, for example, I know I am successful when I have: - made crisp, smooth folds when making my mini book - accurately constructed the mini book - created a design that accurately demonstrates my 3 chosen principles of design - explained how my design demonstrates my 3 chosen principles of design - kept the paper is in good condition

 Guide students through the steps outlined in this lesson plan.